 Scalp micropigmentation is an increasingly popular alternative to a hair transplant.
 Instead of increasing real hair density by transplanting hair into the thinning areas of your head, scalp micropigmentation (SMP) creates the illusion of density by tattooing tiny dots across the scalp.

 SMP is a good choice for many patients.
-But some people also report having scalp micropigmentation regrets after their procedure.
-This can stem from lack of research, questionable clinics giving out misleading information, and choosing the wrong procedure.
+Unfortunately, some people also report having scalp micropigmentation regrets after their procedure.
+This can stem from lack of research, questionable clinics giving out misleading information and choosing the wrong procedure.

 In this article, we’ll outline some of the most common scalp micropigmentation regrets, and show you how to avoid them.

 As with any kind of cosmetic procedure, your technician should use the appropriate technique for SMP.
 If your technician has poor SMP technique, you could end up with unnatural-looking hair like this:

 This patient’s SMP has quite a few problems:

 All these problems can be avoided if you choose a technician with the right skill level and technique.
 Proper technique includes :